r3c4ll/docker-tests/doc/install-github-action-runner.md

 ## Automatic (Ansible) procedure

 Here is an Ansible playbook to do the same.
+(TODO: Need to fix the token generation issue)